bbauska/W3Cx-3of5/README.md

 which was even more complicated as one had to choose between three different possibilities (doctypes could be transitional, strict, or frameset).
 Most of the time, the doctype definition was copied and pasted from one document to another and was nearly impossible to memorize.

-<h5>With HTML5, there is only one way to indicate the doctype, and it\'s so simple there is no reason to forget it:</h5>
+<h5>With HTML5, there is only one way to indicate the doctype, and it's so simple there is no reason to forget it:</h5>

 ```
 1.  <!doctype html>
 ```

 <h4>The "TYPE" attribute is optional</h4>

-With a rel=\"stylesheet\" attribute, it is no longer necessary to indicate type=\"text/css\" (from [the specification](https://www.w3.org/TR/html5/links.html#link-type-stylesheet): \"the default type for resources given by the  [stylesheet](https://dev.w3.org/html5/spec/single-page.html#link-type-stylesheet)  keyword is text/css.\")
+With a rel=\"stylesheet\" attribute, it is no longer necessary to indicate type=\"text/css\" (from <a href="https://www.w3.org/TR/html5/links.html#link-type-stylesheet">the specification</a>: \"the default type for resources given by the <a href="https://dev.w3.org/html5/spec/single-page.html#link-type-stylesheet">stylesheet</a> keyword is text/css.\")

 The \"type\" attribute is not needed in HTML5, and even old browsers will use text/css as the default type for stylesheets today.
 So, either way, you can omit the \"type\" attribute altogether and use:
 ```